elchs/LetoDBf/Readme.txt

  Alternatively in the OLD style, the <cFileName> parameter of all file functions *can* contain a connection string to the letodb server in a format:
  //ip_address:port/[mem:][\]file_name
- !!
-Known mis-feature !! if you omit the ":port", the request is not! send to server.

  If the whole connection prefix "//..:../" is omitted, the currently active connection is used.
  Such an connection is established with recommended: Leto_Connect() -or- after a aingle LetoDbf command